 Computer numerical control is used to program a HAAS machining center to drill, contour, and pocket.
 An introduction to the CNC lathe is included.
 Laboratory fee required.
-Corequisite: MAT 100.
-Semester offered: Periodically.
-3 Credits ciples is used in the design of structures and machines.
-Axial loads, torsion, and bending are analyzed individually and in combination.
-The deflection of beams and stability of columns are studied.
-Course fee required.
-Prerequisite: EGT 136.
+Prerequisite: MAT 099.
 Semester offered: Periodically.
 3 Credits

 EGT-231 Strength of Materials